Effective date: Sept 20, 2022.

 There are certain obligations under the GDPR that you have as a data controller, including being responsible for managing Content on the Services.
 As a data processor, Hootsuite will only access and process Content to provide you with the Services in accordance with your instructions (which you provide through the Services), the Terms of Service, the Social Networks’ terms, and applicable laws.
 As part of delivering the Services, we may process Content to further improve the Services, such as enhancing usability and developing new features.

 If you, as a data controller, require Hootsuite to agree to data protection requirements under Article 28, GDPR, or under UK data protection laws, Hootsuite makes available a data processing addendum that meets these requirements at https://www.hootsuite.com/legal/data-processing-addendum.

 If you are using the Services as an authorized user of a Hootsuite customer (whether that customer is your employer, another organization, or an individual), that customer determines its own policies (if any) regarding storage, access, modification, deletion, sharing, and retention of personal data and Content, which may apply to your use of the Services.
 Please check with that customer about the policies and settings it has in place.

 If you are a consumer as defined in the California Consumer Privacy Act (CCPA) and as amended by the California Privacy Rights Act (CPRA) (collectively, “California Privacy Laws’), the following provisions apply to you.
 Definitions of terms are set out in the California Privacy Laws.

 Information about your Personal Information

-Under the CCPA, you may have the following specific rights:
+Under the California Privacy Laws, you may have the following specific rights:

-- The right not to be discriminated against for exercising consumer rights under the CCPA.
+The right not to be discriminated against for exercising consumer rights under California Privacy Laws

 While we disclose personal information to service providers for the purpose of managing our relationship with you (e.g. distributing marketing communications) and providing the Services, we do not sell your personal information.